-The coronavirus disease (COVID-19) is caused by a virus.
-It is an illness that was first found in December 2019.
+COVID-19 is a disease caused by a type of coronavirus.
+This illness was first found in December 2019.
 It has since spread worldwide.

 Coronaviruses are a large group of viruses.
 They cause the common cold.
 They also cause more serious illnesses like Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
 COVID-19 is caused by a novel coronavirus.
 That means it's a new type that has not been seen in people before.